uzh-dqbm-cmi/PySeqLab/README.md

 # README #

-PySeqLab is a package for sequence learning and segmentation learning.
+PySeqLab is a package for sequence labelling and segmentation learning tasks.

-### Status ###

-Currently, it is in the last phase of development.

 ### TODO ###